sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db2.md

     ![](./images/atp-open-ml-admin.png " ")

-4. Sign in as **Username - ADMIN** with the password you used when you created your Autonomous instance.
+4. Sign in as **Username - ADMIN** with the password you used when you created your ATP instance.

     ![](./images/atp-ml-admin-login.png  " ")